HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

   ::
    B extends AbstractNoncedBox<P, BD, B>

-- Definition of type for the Box itself, required for description inside of new Custom Box data.
+- The definition of the type for the box itself is required for the description inside of the new Custom Box Data.

 The Custom Box itself requires implementation of following functionality: